 Note: documents will not be returned, so we recommend submitting a legible copy and retaining the original

-To submit documents by hand, apply to reception at The National Institute for Testing and Evaluation, Neve Shaanan Gate, Givat Ram Campus, The Hebrew University of Jerusalem.
-Please mark the envelope:
+Come to the reception desk at The National Institute for Testing and Evaluation, Neve Shaanan Gate, Givat Ram Campus, The Hebrew University of Jerusalem.
+Please mark the envelope: “Attn.
+ELAH Institute”.

 - The sessions take place at the National Institute for Testing and Evaluation building at the Givat Ram Campus, Neve Shaanan Gate.
 Please make sure to arrive a little early to leave yourself time to locate the building.